Techtonica/curriculum/interviewing/technical-interviewing.md

 **Which companies focus on technical and coding skills?**

 HackerRank is one of those websites or platforms that will help you get to into you dream companies.
 It conducts various coding competitions and hackathons through which coders directly get into those companies.
 It also has practice questions to help you improve your coding skills.
 It conduct contests on algorithms, machine learning and many new trending technologies.
 Some of these companies are Amazon, RedHat, Uber and many more.
+You can find the details [here](https://www.makeuseof.com/tag/si-coding-challenges-lead-money-jobs/).

 ### Objectives